 Housing planning is necessary if the comprehensive plan is to respond to community needs.
-It serves as an important counter balance to planning for resource conservation.
+It serves as an important counter-balance to planning for resource conservation.

-The housing plan identifies existing housing needs and problem and estimates future housing needs.
+The housing plan identifies existing housing needs and problems and estimates future housing needs.
 Housing needs are translated into land needs from which appropriate zoning can be determined.
 In addition, the housing plan provides the data base necessary for satisfying the requirements of Housing Assistance Plans and Community Development Block Grant Applications.

 A substantial amount of data is required for determining housing needs.
 Data on housing need is divided into four sections in this chapter of the Housing Element.
 The first section describes the current housing supply and contains information on housing type, building trends, vacancy rates, cost, condition, and assisted housing.
-The second section describes present housing needs and contains information on population and households, household size, tenure, household income, place of employment and desired place of residence, desired housing type, community and rural living preferences, and "special households".
-The third section describes existing housing problems such as undersupply, poor condition, unaffordability, crowding, lack of variety and problems of "special households".
-The final section estimates housing needs in the year 2000.
+The second section describes present housing needs and contains information on population and households, household size, tenure, household income, place of employment and desired place of residence desired housing type, community and rural living preferences, and "special households".
+The third section describes existing housing problems such as undersupply, poor condition unaffordability, crewding, lack of variety and problems of "special households".
+The fina section estimates housing needs in the year 2000.
+The 2019 Housing Needs Analysis is included as Appendix A.